-Fulufjället National Park was established in 2002 and covers 385 km2 and is the largest national park outside of Norrbotten.
-Here you find Sweden's highest waterfall of 93 meters and the world's oldest tree, which is 9550 years old!
+Fulufjället National Park was established in 2002 and covers 385 km2 and is the one of largest national park outside of Norrbotten.
+Here you find one of Sweden's highest waterfall of 93 meters and the world's oldest tree, which is 9550 years old!

 On Fulufjället is a clone of a fir tree that grew at the same point in 9550 years!
 The spruce can reproduce and survive by shooting new suckers and it's like that this spruce has survived since the took root in Fulufjället just after the last ice age.
 During cold periods, the fir tree grown more as a shrub and when the climate was more favorable, it looked like a tree, it is Professor Leif Kullman at Umeå University, who examined the tree line on Fulufjället and with the investigation, age was determined by wood residues that were found under the tree with the so called carbon14-method.
 Then you could conclude that it is the same genetic makeup as existed at this location for over 9000 years!
 Do you want to visit the world's oldest tree?